ericholscher/ericholscher.com/site/blog/drafts/write-the-docs-2014.rst

 * `North America Mailing List`_
 * `Europe Mailing List`_

-We will only send important updates and information to the lists.
+Ticket announcements and other important information will be sent to these lists.

 Speakers
 --------